 B. ON-SITE OPERATIONS MEETINGS

-Starting the night before the conference opens with the Board meeting, Free Student Day, the Diversity Summit and the Opening Reception (i.e., typically Friday night) the CHC Co-Chairs and key subcommittee chairs should expect to meet with the VP Conferences and the conference contractors who will be on site.
-You’ll review the setup of the Registration Area, look at the attendee travel patterns and where signs and/or volunteers might be needed.
-As the conference proceeds, there will be daily scheduled discussions about how things are going, if any issues are arising, what to anticipate, how are volunteers going to be used the next day, etc.
+The night before the conference opens the CHC Co-Chairs and key subcommittee chairs should meet with the VP Conferences and the conference contractors who will be on site.
+They should review the setup of the Registration Area, look at the attendee travel patterns and confirm where additional signs and/or volunteers might be needed.
+As the conference proceeds, daily discussions should be scheduled as needed to anticipate and address any issues.
+The CHC Volunteers Chair should also check in daily with the Conference Management Contractor on volunteers needs.

 C. APA CALIFORNIA BOARD SEATING AT PLENARY SESSIONS

-At least once during the conference there must be an opportunity for the APA California Board to be introduced to the membership.
+At least once during the conference there must be an opportunity to introduce the APA California Board to the membership.
 The APA Executive California Board may be seated at a head table during a plenary lunch or session, or at one of several tables at the front of the room where other speakers, guests or CHC members are seated.
 See A above.
 Board members should be notified by the VP Conferences or Chapter President when their introduction will be made.

 D. APA CALIFORNIA BOARD REGISTRATION PACKET DISTRIBUTION